-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Coopersville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Coopersville is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Coopersville who work in office and administrative support (16.67%), sales jobs (10.85%), and management occupations (7.10%).
+Coopersville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Coopersville is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Coopersville who work in office and administrative support (17.64%), sales jobs (9.46%), and management occupations (6.52%).

-The per capita income in Coopersville in 2010 was $21,524, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $86,096 for a family of four.
+The per capita income in Coopersville in 2010 was $21,321, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,284 for a family of four.
 However, Coopersville contains both very wealthy and poor people as well.

 The people who call Coopersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coopersville residents report their race to be White, followed by Native American.
 Important ancestries of people in Coopersville include Dutch, Irish, English, and Polish.